rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 ### Objective

-For modeling purposes, this section aims to answer the following question: is bike rental usage affected by weather conditions and weekends?
-If so, is the relationship linear or non-linear, and how do these variables individually impact ridership?
-To address this, both linear and non-linear approaches were applied.
-Specifically, multiple linear regression was used to test linear relationships, while quadratic regression was used to examine non-linear patterns.
-For modeling purposes, the dataset was aggregated into a new dataset with daily trip counts grouped by date, weather conditions, and weekend status.
-The final modeling dataset consists of 1,095 observations (365 days × 3 years), aggregated from the 9,451,314 observations used in the EDA.
+For modeling, this section examines whether daily bikeshare ridership is associated with weather conditions and weekend status, whether weather relationships are linear or curved, and whether these effects differ between weekdays and weekends.
+Multiple linear regression was used as the baseline model, quadratic terms were added to examine curved patterns, and interaction terms tested whether the effects of temperature and precipitation varied by weekend status.
+The trip-level data were aggregated into 1,095 daily observations (365 days × 3 years) from the 9,451,314 trips used in the EDA.

 ### Varibles